stinoga/Git-Deploys-with-Dropbox-and-Git-Hooks/README.md

-Git Deploys with Dropbox and Wordpress
+Git Deploys with Dropbox and Git Hooks
 ======================================

 Setting up git to automagically mirror to dropbox as a backup, and deploy to a remote server when you are ready to push.
 This can work with any website, but I'm using Wordpress as an example.
 In the same vein, the remotes are named dropbox and live for simplicity's sake, but you can name them whatever tickles your fancy.

 Prerequisites
 --------------
-1. Download MAMP
-2. Download wordress
-3. Create MAMP database
-4. Setup local database info for MAMP in wp-config.php
-5. Install git (I use homebrew to install)
+1. Install git (I use homebrew to install)
-6. Install Dropbox
+2. Install Dropbox
+3. Setup SSH access on your site

 Setup Dropbox Sync
 --------------